Spotted cleaner shrimp

-The spotted cleaner shrimp (Periclimenes yucatanicus), is a kind of cleaner shrimp common to the Caribbean Sea.
+The spotted cleaner shrimp (Periclimenes yucatanicus), is a species of cleaner shrimp common to the Caribbean Sea.
 These shrimp live among the tentacles of several species of sea anemones.
 They sway their body and wave their antennae in order to attract fish from which they eat dead tissue, algae and parasites.

 Description

 The spotted cleaner shrimp grows to a length of about 2.5 cm.
 It has a transparent body patterned with brown and white saddle shaped markings.
 The chelae and legs are boldly striped in red, purple and white.
 There are two pairs of long white antennae banded in black.

 Distribution

 The spotted cleaner shrimp is found at depths down to about 24 m in the Caribbean Sea, southern Florida, the Bahamas and as far south as Colombia.

 Life cycle

 Breeding takes place in the summer and females have been seen brooding eggs under their abdomens in the months of July and August.
 After hatching, the larvae pass through several planktonic larval stages before settling on the seabed and undergoing metamorphosis into the adult form.